 Even though the amortized car loan schedule represents a repayment plan to which both the lender and the buyer have agreed, most companies are usually willing to adjust the payment schedule to help the borrower in some instances.
 If the buyer has been making their payments on time and in full for a significant period and a sudden, unexpected, hardship prevents them from making their payments on the agreed-upon schedule in the short term, lenders are usually flexible enough to be willing to work with them.

 Generally, all the borrower has to do is call the loan company, honestly, openly and clearly state the nature of their problem and tell the company how soon they will be able to resume the regular payments to which they agreed.
 If the hardship is deemed legitimate and the loan company is confident the borrower is acting in good faith and will resume making full payments quickly, they will often make the requested adjustment to the repayment schedule.
 If the company's representative does not give a satisfactory answer, the borrower should ask for an opportunity to talk to a manager to get the situation resolved.
+As a second option, the customer is encouraged to consider refinancing the original loan.

 Using A Loan Amortization Table